 In its 2007 rate request, Kentucky American reported that 7.2 mgd was not billed, most of which went to leaks in the pipes.
 If you suppose that a $10 million investment in pipe repairs could save half of that, the utility could have added about 4 mgd at minimal cost.

 And it is easy to predict that an aggressive water conservation program — educating users on how to save — could produce another 4 mgd to 6 mgd.
 These two steps could have produced perhaps half the capacity of the new water plant.

 Now the devil gets his due.
 Because Kentucky American built a multimillion-dollar plant that it does not need, it must pay back a large debt for that plant.
 And since the original water-treatment capacity is more than necessary and water usage is declining, the plant provides no revenue, but large costs.
 This is dragging down Kentucky American profits, and the company wants its customers to pay for its mistake.
 When we make mistakes, we must pay.
 When Kentucky American Water makes mistakes, it should pay.
 This request should be denied.

 Not long ago, a group of civic-minded Lexingtonians proposed that the city buy the water company, but the voters unwisely rejected the plan.
 Municipal systems are owned by the city and managed by a board appointed by the mayor, who is pressured by voters to keep water rates low.

 On the other hand, commercial utilities, such as Kentucky American, are beholden to stockholders to drive rates to the highest possible profitable levels.
 Water customers in Lexington pay about 50 percent more than Louisville customers.
 That says it all.

 Reach Marty Solomon at firstname.lastname@example.org.

-At issue: Feb.
+Feb.
 4 commentary by Kentucky American Water president Cheryl Norton, "Investments in the water system reason for proposed rate increase"